rai-dorzback/reddit-scraper/README.md

-## Reddit Comments Web Scraper
+## Reddit Scraper
-This is a web scraper for reddit comments.
-I am building this so I can analyze the comments I received about my app as data.
+This scrapes reddit comments and imports them into a Google Sheet.
+I am building this so I can analyze the comments I received about my app as data/proof of concept.

 ## Development Stage
 <p>July 3, 2025</p>